aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.tables/cellcollection/to_array/_index.md

 ﻿---
+title: CellCollection.to_array method
+linktitle: to_array method
-title: to_array method
+articleTitle: to_array method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Copies all cells from the collection to a new array of cells."
+description: "CellCollection.to_array method.
+Copies all cells from the collection to a new array of cells."
 type: docs
 weight: 20
 url: /python-net/aspose.words.tables/cellcollection/to_array/